kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 ![dogs](../../content/tweets/august-comms/jackchardwood/dogs-2.png)
 ![dogs](../../content/tweets/august-comms/jackchardwood/dogs-3.png)

-- Indeed, I thought I was talking directly to Domingo online this manner.
+- Indeed, I thought I was talking directly to Domingo online in this manner.
 - Here's a fake X account profile photo that communicated with me during the [March 2024 intensive online psychological abuse](../../timeline/2024/march/1-12.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory).
-- It's Domingo as an older person.
+- It thought it was an AI of Domingo as an older person; but maybe it's an actual family member.

 ![Domingo lookalike or AI mix](../../content/images/fake-accounts/Screenshot 2024-05-29 at 18.35.23.png){width=35%}